mikeschinkel/resume/README.md

 ## Acknowledgements

+Huge thanks to:

-Huge thanks for [Eric Riese](https://github.com/er2) for [inspiring me](https://www.codementor.io/@ericriese/how-i-maintain-my-resume-and-why-2ac7ensiqk) to manage my resume on Github, [too](https://github.com/er2/resume).
+- [Eric Riese](https://github.com/er2) for [inspiring me](https://www.codementor.io/@ericriese/how-i-maintain-my-resume-and-why-2ac7ensiqk) to manage my resume on Github, [too](https://github.com/er2/resume).
+- All the devs who've contributed to [JSON Resume](https://jsonresume.org/) for their initiative to create a JSON-based standard for resumes.